 Figure VI-51 depicts only those interceptors and trunk sewers operated/maintained (leased) by GLWA.
-The suburban
+The suburban communities own, operate, and maintain all of their collection system up to the points of connection to the RWCS.

 There are three primary interceptors that make up the RWCS and ultimately serve all the combined drainage districts.
 Those interceptors are the Detroit River Interceptor (DRI), Oakwood-Northwest Interceptor (O-NWI), and North Interceptor East Arm (NI-EA).
 These interceptors are shown in red/green.
 These primary interceptors total approximately 44 miles in length with the remaining 151 miles being trunk sewers that primarily service the City of Detroit's 9 drainage districts.